rvm/rvm-capistrano/README.md

 ## Installation

-RVM / Capistrano integration is now available as a separate gem
+RVM / Capistrano integration is available as a separate gem

     $ gem install rvm-capistrano